Mustazeed is a handsome 3yo son of Territories out of Mejala. Full of potential and a most exciting prospect for owners!

-MUSTAZEED is a stunning 2yo by the Group One winner and Two Thousand Guineas runner up, Territories, one of the Top Ten first season sires of 2020, who looks set for a terrific career at stud.
+MUSTAZEED is a stunning 3yo gelding by the Group One winner and Two Thousand Guineas runner up, Territories, one of the Top Ten first season sires of 2020, and who looks set for a terrific career at stud.
 Mustazeed is out of the impeccably bred Mejala who is a half sister to no less than FIVE pattern race performers, and comes from the well established Shadwell family that has produced Group One winners Bahhare and Bahri among many other top class performers.
 His pedigree is, indeed, excellent.

 In discussion with Chris, a master plan was devised and it was decided it would be beneficial to give the horse one further run before a Winter break and he went to Wolverhampton on 22nd November to take his place in another very warm contest that, once again attracted some impressive pedigrees.
 On this occasion there were more very expensive purchases such as Monbaher (a 360,000gns son of Muharaar) from the John Gosden academy while there were a further two sons of Dubawi and one each by supreme champion Frankel, Derby and Arc de Triomphe winner, Golden Horn and Two Thousand Guineas winner, Gleneagles, once again representing top stables such as Roger Charlton, Godolphin, Michael Bell, Mark Johnston and Marco Botti.
-It is to the eternal credit of our son of Territories, one of the top ten first season sires in 2020, that he has not looked out of place in either event, finishing ninth in the first event and sixth in the latter.
+It is to the eternal credit of our son of Territories, that he has not looked out of place in either event, finishing ninth in the first event and sixth in the latter.
 Indeed, he ran with great credit on both starts, travelling comfortably on each occasion but still a little green when push came to shove.

 TRAINER – CHRIS WALL

-As indicated, we are really pleased to have placed Mustazeed with well established Newmarket stalwart, Chris Wall, the Group One winning, Fordham Road trainer.
+As indicated, we are very pleased to have placed Mustazeed with well established Newmarket stalwart, Chris Wall, the multiple Group One winning, Fordham Road trainer.
 Chris has plenty of experience with such types and has been successful at the very highest level showing a consistent degree of success, year on year.

 Chris has been training in Newmarket since 1992 having spent several years with, first, Barry Hills in Lambourn where he shared digs with Peter Chapple-Hyam before moving on to an assistants role at Luca Cumani’s Derby winning yard and, then, onto a similar position with Sir Mark Prescott so he really has a first class pedigree, himself, gleaning plenty from each of those Classic winning trainers and, together with his wife Carole, they have built a successful yard that has tasted Group One success on many occasions including both on the continent and, indeed, in the USA.